petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.2.0/index.md

 > **Tip:** The `CLIENT_ID` is your unique identifier what you get after your server is ready to use.

+## Setup

+To complete your Slamby API installation follow the steps below:

+- open the setup page at `http://api-url/setup`

+- request an open-source license for test purpose (free)

+- set the API secret

+- set your license

+- Now your API ready for use

+> For more information visit [https://www.slamby.com/getting-started](https://www.slamby.com/getting-started)

 ## Authentication

 The base of the authentication is the `API_KEY`.